csasl/yoga_app/README.md

 **User Stories**

-- As a user I want to be able to choose between building a yoga or pilates sequence, name my sequence and allocate how long I want to work out for.
+- As a user I want to be able to name my sequence and allocate how long I want to work out for.
 - As a user, I want to be able to browse poses suitable for different stages of a workout and view their descriptions
 - As a user, I want to be able to add a pose to my sequence and set the time I want to practice the pose for
 - As a user, I want to be able to remove poses I no longer want and see an updated list and time remaining to allocate each time I add or remove a pose
+- As a user, I want to be able to choose to save my sequence when I exit
+- As a user, I want my saved sequence to reload once I re-open the app

 *References*